zulip/zulip-mobile/docs/architecture.md

 ## High-level design

-**zulip-mobile** uses the Redux for state management and data flow.
+**zulip-mobile** uses Redux for state management and data flow.
 Please read the [Redux docs](http://redux.js.org) for more information on the Redux architecture and terminology (such as actions, reducers, and stores).

+See [our React/Redux architecture doc](architecture/react.md) for a more detailed explanation as applied to our app.

 At a high-level, global app state should be immutable and is stored in centralized place.
 Modifying state requires new copies of each data structure.